HimoriK/book/src/ch05-02-example-structs.md

 clear: tuples don’t name their elements, so we have to index into the parts of the tuple, making our calculation less obvious.

-Mixing up the width and height wouldn’t matter for the area calculation, but if we want to draw the rectangle on the screen, it would matter!
-We would have to keep in mind that `width` is the tuple index `0` and `height` is the tuple index `1`.
-This would be even harder for someone else to figure out and keep in mind if they were to use our code.
+Mixing up the width and height wouldn’t matter for the area calculation, keep in mind that `width` is the tuple index `0` and `height` is the tuple index `1`.
 Because we haven’t conveyed the meaning of our data in our code, it’s now easier to introduce errors.

 ### Refactoring with Structs: Adding More Meaning